Companies can’t hire enough customer service reps, and customers want answers now. Self-service tools will solve for both.

 9. Embrace outbound self-service.

 Companies can save time and money by automating outbound self-service, too, such as confirming appointments by text messages and offering the ability to reschedule via text if necessary.
 This is especially helpful because many people now ignore an incoming call if they don’t recognize the number.
-An outbound message, via voice or text message allows easy appointment confirmations and changes and limits inbound volume too, says Sobus.
+An outbound message, via voice or text message, allows easy appointment confirmations and changes and limits inbound volume, too.

 10. Use analytics to understand intent.

-Leaders can improve self-service tools—and traditional human assistance—by implementing software analytics that deciphers customer intent and sentiment.
-For instance, one company determined that the phrase, “you guys” was a key indicator of a customer leaving, says Sobus.
+Leaders can improve self-service tools—and traditional human assistance—by implementing software analytics that decipher customer intent and sentiment.
+For instance, one company determined that the phrase, “you guys” was a key indicator of a customer leaving.
 If an agent heard that phrase, they could better empathize with a customer and work more diligently to prevent that customer from leaving.
-The same can be done with virtual assistants, enabling them to listen to what might matter most to a customer, says Sobus.
+The same can be done with virtual assistants, enabling them to listen to what might matter most to a customer.